Blinken turns to 'effective partner' Egypt to calm Mideast | Law-Order

 In a gesture to the Palestinians, Blinken on Tuesday announced plans to reopen a diplomatic office in Jerusalem that oversees outreach to the Palestinians.
 He also pledged nearly $40 million in additional aid to the Palestinians.

-In all, the Biden administration has pledged some $360 million to the Palestinians, restoring badly needed aid that the Trump administration had cut off.
+In all, the Biden administration has pledged some USD 360 million to the Palestinians, restoring badly needed aid that the Trump administration had cut off.

-The truce that ended the Gaza war on Friday has so far held, but it did not address any of the deeper issues plaguing the Israeli-Palestinian conflict.
-Those challenges include a hawkish Israeli leadership that seems unwilling to make major concessions, Palestinian divisions, years of mistrust and deeply rooted tensions surrounding Jerusalem and its holy sites.
-The war was triggered by weeks of clashes in Jerusalem between Israeli police and Palestinian protesters in and around the Al-Aqsa Mosque, built on a hilltop compound revered by Jews and Muslims that has seen several outbreaks of Israeli-Palestinian violence over the years.
-The protests were directed at Israel's policing of the area during the Muslim holy month of Ramadan and the threatened eviction of dozens of Palestinian families by Jewish settlers.

-The truce remains tenuous since tensions are still high in Jerusalem and the fate of the Palestinian families is not yet resolved.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)